Skip to main content

 • These will help keep the frame squared up so it doesn't wobble in the X & Y axes.

 11. We've got two more long beams to add.
 These will go on the front.
-Add two pins to each beam and attach them as shown.
+Add two black pins to each black beam and attach them as shown.
 These beams will be used as connection points later on when we add accessories to our rover.

 • We've got two more long beams to add.
 These will go on the front.